-While Social Security disability (SSDI) and Supplemental Security Income (SSI) are federal benefit programs that provide cash payments to those who are unable to work, there is some specific information that you should know if you intend to file for disability in Illinois.
+The Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) programs that provide cash payments to people who are unable to work are federal programs, but if you intend to file for disability in Illinois, here is some specific information that you should know.

-There are a few different ways to file for Social Security disability benefits in Illinois.
-You can:
+The Social Security Administration (SSA) provides a few different ways to file for Social Security disability benefits in Illinois.
+You can do any of the following:

-To appeal a Social Security disability denial in Illinois, you need to complete a “Request for Reconsideration” form and submit this to the SSA within 65 days of the date on your denial letter.
+To start to appeal a Social Security disability denial in Illinois, you need to complete a "Request for Reconsideration" form and submit this to the SSA within 60 days of the date on your denial letter.
+A reconsideration is just a paper review of your file by a different disability claims examiner at Illinois' Bureau of Disability Determination Services.

-If your reconsideration is denied, the next step in the Social Security appeals process is to appear for a disability hearing in front of an administrative law judge (ALJ).
-While more than half (approximately 51%) of Illinois disability hearings result in the claimant being awarded benefits, the wait for an ALJ hearing can be long.
-The average wait for a disability ALJ hearing in Illinois is 14 months, slightly shorter than the national average.
+More than half (approximately 51%) of Illinois disability hearings result in the applicant being awarded benefits, but the wait for an ALJ hearing can be long.
+The average wait for a disability ALJ hearing in Illinois is 14 months, slightly longer than the national average.

 While an ALJ may occasionally announce their opinion at a disability hearing, in the majority of cases, you’ll receive a written decision in the mail approximately 30 days after your hearing.